 Tip

 One way to minimize the chances of running into errors like error -43 is to carry out regular maintenance on your Mac.
-Just like with a car or a house, if you maintain your Mac, it will run better and last longer.
-MacOS has built-in maintenance scripts that you can run to help your Mac run more smoothly.
-But they are difficult to use unless you have a third-party tool to run them.
-We recommend CleanMyMac X for that.
-As well as running maintenance scripts, its Maintenance module can repair disk permissions, free up RAM, reindex Spotlight, and thin out Time Machine snapshots.
+We recommend CleanMyMac for running maintenance tasks with a few clicks.
+Its Performance module can repair disk permissions, reindex Spotlight, and speed up mail as well as help you manage login items and background apps.
+And its Menu App comes with a memory pressure monitor that will free up RAM in a moment.
 All of those tasks will help avoid errors when you use your Mac.
-You can download CleanMyMac X for free here and try it for yourself.
+You can download CleanMyMac for free here and try it for yourself.

 Maintenance Scripts in CleanMyMac